hdeiner/passwordAPI/readme.md

 * "Is the code fit for purpose?"
 * "Am I providing business value?"
 * "Can others understand what I have to offer?"

+Work was done to run both unit, cucumber "unit type", and cucumber against fake WireMock server.
+Now, I'd like to run against a full Glassfish Docker'ized web service with my code welded in place there.